ExchangeBC/concierge/README.md

 Using an environment's deployment shell, run `npm run migrations:up` or `npm run migrations:down` in the root of this repository's directory.

+### Backups

+Automated backups are currently performed once per day at 12:00 AM UTC.
+A rolling set of 7 backups is kept (1 weeks worth), and as each new backup that is created it replaces the oldest in the set.
+The automated backups are completed using the BC Developers' Exchange Backup Utility located here: https://github.com/BCDevExchange/devexUtils/tree/master/backup.
+Backups are stored in OpenShift on a separate provisioned volume.
+For instructions on how to deploy and configure the MongoDB backup utility to your OpenShift project, please refer to: https://github.com/BCDevExchange/devexUtils/blob/master/openshift/README.md.

+#### Restoring from Backup

+In the unfortunate event that you need to restore your data from a backup archive, you will need to use the following command:

+`mongorestore -u admin -p $MONGODB_ADMIN_PASSWORD --authenticationDatabase=admin --gzip --archive="/path/to/backup/archive"`

 ## Team

-The Procurement Concierge is currently operated by the BC Developers Exchange within the Government of British Columbia.
+The Procurement Concierge is currently operated by the BC Developers' Exchange within the Government of British Columbia.

 This project was originally built by the digital product development team at [Real Folk](https://www.realfolk.io).